 Here is a recipe that I would like to share with you that I originally found on foodnetwork.com and then adapted.
-It was an immediate hit with my toddler (and husband), so much so that she kept asking me for more – and she would usually barely touch the zucchini on her plate!
+It was an immediate hit with oldest daughter (then a toddler) and my husband!
+In fact, when I first served it, my daughter kept asking me for more – and she would usually barely touch the zucchini on her plate!
 It’s super easy to make, but takes a little bit of time to bake in the oven, so plan ahead.

 - 1-2 zucchinis (sliced into thin 1/4 –inch thick rounds)

 - Dairy Free Vegan ‘cheese’ shreds (e.g., Daiya’s Mozzarella or Cheddar Style Shreds)